Lola Tilly Commons

 In 1963, the university built a common dining area on Tanana Loop, just below Stevens, Nerland and McIntosh halls.
 The building was dedicated to Lola Tilly in May 1985.

-The Gray S. Tilly Memorial Award was established by Lola Tilly after Gray’s death.
+She established the Gray S. Tilly Memorial Award after her husband's death.
 The award recognizes an outstanding senior whose education was interrupted because of family responsibilities, including financial hardship.
-Gray Tilly came to Alaska in 1923 and lived in southeastern Alaska for several years.
-He later moved to Fairbanks and was head of the Selective Service Board for 25 years.